 A selective study of mathematical concepts for students entering the health sciences.
 Topics include direct and inverse proportions, conversions, applications of linear functions and their models, applications of exponential and logarithmic functions and their models, basic geometry and trigonometry, introduction to probability and statistics.
 This course fulfills the BCC mathematics requirements ONLY for students entering the health sciences programs.

-Skills prerequisite: MAT 028B or MAT 051 and ENG 020 and/ or FNG 060.
+Skills prerequisite: MAT-028B and ENG-020 and/or ENG-060.

-MAT 145 Applied Calculus I
+MAT-145 Applied Calculus I